crowdsourcing-class/crowdsourcing-class.github.io/final-project-part5.md

   * Other
 * How do you incentivize the crowd to participate?
 Please write 1-3 paragraphs giving the specifics of how you incentivize the crowd.
 If your crowd is simulated, then what would you need to do to incentivize a real crowd?
 * Did you perform any analysis comparing different incentives?
 * If you compared different incentives, what analysis did you perform?
-If you have a graph analyzing incentives, include the HTML for a Google graph here.
+If you have a graph analyzing incentives, include a link to a PNG file of the graph here.

 ####  What the crowd gives you